LoaloaF/DPre/README.md

 > git pull
 ```

-<b>Manually:</b> Download the repository at https://github.com/LoaloaF/DPre and place the folder in the directory of your choice, for example at  /home/username/Anaconda3/Lib.
+<b>Manually:</b> Download the repository at https://github.com/LoaloaF/DPre and place the folder in the directory of your choice, for example /home/username/Anaconda3/Lib.

 For using DPre with <b>Python bindings</b>, i.e. running <i>import DPre</i> in a Python script, the PYTHONPATH variable needs to include the directory where DPre was installed.
-The example folder /home/username/Anaconda3/Lib is already included.
-If this is not the case, add
+The example folder /home/username/Anaconda3/Lib would already be included.
+If this is not the case for your installation path, add

 ```python